Pike Hill Signal Tower (Hadrian's Wall)

 Pikes Hill is just a 3-4 minute walk along the Hadrian's Wall Path from Banks East Turret, the best-preserved turret on the Wall.
 There is a large parking area at Banks East.
 It is really unfortunate that the modern road has destroyed so much of the signal station.
 As you approach the site you can't help but wonder where the rest of it is!

-All you can see are 2 small sections of stone wall, offset from the course of Hadrian's Wall, with what appears to be an entrance opening in one side.
+All you can see are two small sections of stone wall, offset from the course of Hadrian's Wall, with what appears to be an entrance opening in one side.
 One triangular section of the wall stands 4 courses high the other, larger section, is about 10 courses high at its tallest point.

 And that's it; that's all there is to see.
 The views south over the River Irthing are fabulous, though, and well repay the short stroll from Banks East parking area.